FallenAstaroth/stink/docs/en.md

   - `autostart` - adding to autostart.

   - `message` - showing a fake [error window](https://github.com/FallenAstaroth/stink/wiki/Fake-error).

+- `protectors` - list of protectors from `stink.Protectors`:

+  - `processes` - checking processes for presence of debugging programs and virtual machines.

+  - `mac_address` - checking MAC addresses for blacklisting.

+  - `computer` - checking PC name for blacklisting.

+  - `user` - checking username for blacklisting.

+  - `hosting` - checking if PC is hosted.

+  - `http_simulation` - checking for HTTP simulation.

+  - `virtual_machine` - checking for virtual machine.

+  - `disable` - complete disabling of all checks.

 - `senders` - list of sending methods from `stink.Senders`: